 Employee also received zero (0) points in this category, which is weighted at 10% on the CLDF, and awards points to employees for any additional training or professional experiences outside standard training required by Agency or required to maintain licensure; and application of said training or experience at the school in a way that positively impacted student or school performance.
-Employee has not provided any documentation to supplement additional points being awarded in this area.
+Employee has provided documentation of various training programs, teaching workshops, and Professional Learning Units (PLU) coursework; however, she has not explained how this positively impacted student or school performance.
+Employee also takes issue with another employee in her competitive level being awarded points for professional development.
+However, the principal was given managerial discretion to assess Employee in this area and I will not substitute my judgment for that of the principal of Davis as it relates to her assessment of the on-the-job performance and capabilities of her subordinates.
+Moreover, there is no indication that a recalculation of employee's score in this area would supplant the score of the employees who were retained in service.